1998ramanpreet/1998ramanpreet/README.md

 - [**Smart Street light System**](https://github.com/1998ramanpreet/Smart-Street-Light-System): Automation of street lights to reduce power consumption.
 - [**Read-Out Circuit for Biosensors**](https://github.com/1998ramanpreet/Read-Out-Circuit-for-Biosensors):To perform CTNI test which predicts the amount of troponin in the blood by means of conductivity of analyte and thereby making its use in medical applications for cardiac arrest detection.
 - [**Controlling Orthotic Device using TFT-LCD**](https://github.com/1998ramanpreet/Controlling-Orthotic-Device-using-TFT-LCD): HMI development and automation for Robotic Rehabilitation and thereby making its use in medical application (Ankle therapy control)
+- [**Mobile Phone Detection Using Operational Amplifier**](https://github.com/1998ramanpreet/Mobile-Phone-Detection-Using-Operational-Amplifier): Practical implementation and analyzation of different circuits used for detection of activated mobile phones i.e. calling and SMS.
 ## Find me on

 <p>  <a